nedalozanovska/AIML303441/README.md

 Columns dropped: ['creation_time', 'entry_fee', 'nearest_city', 'trade_goods']

  **3. Visualizing Missing Data**

-This step involves identifying and visualizing the missing data in the dataset to handle them effectively.

 **Objective:**
 - To check for missing data and visualize it for a better understanding of the dataset's structure and issues.